Shazaiib47/mortal-kombat-ms2/README.md

 - Audio Cues such as music, vocal feedback once a card pair has been matched.

+- Another Tower that has further 12 different fighters so it tracks progression.

 ## Technologies Used <a name="techused"></a>

 - ### Languages Used